 IF YOU DON'T WANT BETA, PLEASE READ NO FURTHER.
 Otherwise, here's the poop:

 P2.
 This pitch can be combined with P1.
 Start up the prominent R-facing dihedral reminiscent of Yosemite.
 Use a tenuous hook move early and then small cams to .33 Alien, Lowe balls, fixed bashies, a fixed pin, modern bolts, stoppers/RP to gain the modern, Fixe, 2-bolt anchor with ring plus old 1/4" bolt anchor at a semi-hanging belay.
-Pretty pitch.
+This is a pretty pitch,.
 C2+, 50 feet.
 There is a possible cam hook placement attempted that blew about 1/3 the way up this pitch.

 P6.
-Optional pitch from here goes up moderate free ground to the top.
+An optional pitch from here goes up moderate free ground to the top.

 All in all, this takes a longer day than you would guess from below.
 Cleaning P4 and P5 is taxing.